palladius/genai-googlecloud-scripts/04-ruby-twitter-sampler/README.md

 The idea here is to use the Twitter APIs to demonstrate two things:

 * read the latest 10 tweets from user XXX and detect Sentiment and a digest of what they talk about.
-* read the latest/popular tweets for hashtag #YYYY and similaryl detect topic and sentiment.
+* read the latest/popular tweets for hashtag #YYYY and similarly detect topic and sentiment.

 ## Prerequsites